 Here are the top 10 reasons why genealogy might be for you:

-- First of all, it’s interesting and fun.
+- Genealogy is fascinating and fun!
+Do you like puzzles?
+Mysteries?
+History?
+Family?
 No wonder it’s the #2 hobby in America!
 (Can you guess what #1 is?
 Keep reading to see if you are right.)

 - It can bring your family closer together.
 Share your research (and photos and stories) with your family.
 Interview your elders before it’s too late.
 Teach your children about history in a personal way.